generous/acf-generous/readme.txt

 == Installation ==

+1. Confirm the Advanced Custom Fields (v5/4) plugin is installed.
-1. Copy the `acf-generous` folder into your `wp-content/plugins` folder.
+2. Copy or upload the `acf-generous` folder into your `wp-content/plugins` directory.
-2. Activate the ACF Generous plugin via the plugins admin page.
+3. Activate the ACF Generous plugin via the plugins admin page.

-3. Create a new field via ACF and select the Generous Slider type.
+== Usage ==

+= Fields =

+- `generous_slider` Auto-complete text input to search and select a slider from your account.

 == Changelog ==